Thirty Six Weeks With Riggs #GDApupRiggs

 Check out my Puppy Raising Facebook page: Proudly Puppy Raising

-Posted on December 1, 2017, in behavioural conditioning, GDApupRiggs, puppies, puppy raising, puppy walking, SA Guide-dogs, training.
+Posted on December 1, 2017, in behavioural conditioning, GDApupRiggs, puppies, Puppy Raising, SA Guide-dogs, training.
 Bookmark the permalink.
 Comments Off on Thirty Six Weeks With Riggs #GDApupRiggs.